 Our swimming lessons are a very important part of our curriculum as the children explore the local community on foot every week, develop road safety skills, learn to dress and undress independently as well as participating in physical exercise in the pool.

-Our Year 2 children are taking part in a 10 week Forest Schools programme as a trial in Spring 2017.
-These sessions will allow the children to investigate woodland wildlife, tree climbing (with adult supervision), nature based art and craft activities, use tools (with adult supervision and with appropriate training in safety), trail finding and exploring and creating dens and shelters
+Our Year 2 children take part in a Forest Schools programme.
+These sessions allow the children to investigate woodland wildlife, tree climbing (with adult supervision), nature based art and craft activities, use tools (with adult supervision and with appropriate training in safety), trail finding and exploring and creating dens and shelters.